-Applicants will be notified of selection results by March 12, 2021.
-Accepted applicants will have until March 21, 2021 to accept a position or be placed on a waiting list.
+Applicants will be notified of selection results by March 25, 2024.
+Accepted applicants will have until March 29 to accept a position or be placed on a waiting list

-Interns will receive a stipend of $1,600, and a scholarship of $1,700.
+Interns will receive a stipend of $4250.
 SAF is responsible for paying each intern.
-Interns receive their stipend in two installments, one at the orientation and one at the mid-retreat.
-Interns receive their scholarship at the completion of the program.
+Interns receive their stipend in three installments, one at the orientation, one at mid-retreat, and one at final retreat.

 How does the fundraising work?

 SAF requests that each intern fundraises at least $750.
 Students will join a fundraising training with staff who will explain SAF’s grassroots fundraising model and will receive a page on which to host their online fundraising.

 Most interns live & work in rural agricultural areas in the Carolinas – we place you with an organization based on your skills & interests.
 All placements consist of at least 50% office work as well as some outreach to farmworkers, their children, or meat processing workers.
 Common placement types include: